bailey572/devops/02_cmWithAnsibleTerraform/ansible/Notes.md

 ## Spin up test system

 If you would like to follow along, I would suggest grabbing the docker-compose based setup to spin up a test system.
-Notes for the project are located in the[Notes.md](https://github.com/bailey572/devops/blob/main/02_cmWithAnsibleTerraform/docker/Notes.md).
+Notes for the project are located in the [Notes.md](https://github.com/bailey572/devops/blob/main/02_cmWithAnsibleTerraform/docker/Notes.md).
 If you are accessing these locally from a github checkout, they are located in the root 02_cmWithAnsible/docker folder.
 I highly suggest reading through them but if not, here is a quick start needed to get started.
 Open a terminal folder and navigate to the 02_cmWithAnsible/docker folder and issue the following commands.

 ```bash